Overview of Arkansas Mortgages

 |County||Conforming Limit||FHA Limit|

-Arkansas is a “caveat emptor,” or “buyer beware” state.
-As such responsibility falls heavily on the buyer to uncover any defects with the property prior to purchasing.
+Arkansas is a "caveat emptor," or buyer beware, state.
+In this type of environment, responsibility falls heavily on the buyer to uncover any defects with the property prior to purchasing.
 For states where this is the case, property inspections – while not mandatory – are a crucial step in the purchase process.
 Purchasing a home sans inspection generally means you are accepting the property as-is.
 Sellers should also consider disclosing certain conditions, as real estate agents may still be required to do so.

 30-Year Fixed Mortgage Rates in Arkansas

 A fixed-rate mortgage is one in which the interest rate remains the same for the duration of the loan.
-A 30-year fixed-rate mortgage is the most popular, and tends to be a solid option for a buyer who plans to stay in their home for a long time.
+A 30-year fixed-rate mortgage is the most popular and tends to be a solid option for a buyer who plans to stay in their home for a long time.
 You can also consider a 15-year mortgage which will have lower interest as compared to a 30-year mortgage but higher monthly payments.
-The average Arkansas mortgage rate for fixed-rate 30-year mortgages is 4.19%.

 Arkansas Jumbo Loan Rates

-Due to the affordability of homes in Arkansas, there are less “jumbo loan” mortgages out there.
-These are loans that exceed the $417,000 conforming loan limit that exists in every Arkansas county.
+Due to the affordability of homes in Arkansas, there are less jumbo loan mortgages out there.
+These are loans that exceed the $548,250 conforming loan limit that exists in every Arkansas county.
 If you are considering a jumbo loan for your mortgage, be aware that they come with higher interest rates.
-The average jumbo loan rate in Arkansas is 4%.

 Arkansas ARM Loan Rates